evanx/secret-base36/README.md

     ' | docker build -q -
   `
 ```
-where our command is `node -p` to print the result of the executed script piped in, hence `docker run -i`
+where our command is `node -p` to print the result of the executed script piped in.
+To enable standard input, we use `docker run -i`